 It is a system used to execute trades through computers that are installed with a predefined set of regulations and instructions, referred to as the algorithm, and the computers execute a trade as per that algorithm.

 The trades can be executed precisely at the price and volume specified with minimal execution time.
-It mitigates the losses caused due to the time lag across placing the order and executing the order.
+It mitigates the losses caused due to the time lag between placing the order and executing the order.

 Automated trading is not biased by human emotions.
 A human trader might continue with a loss-yielding trade with the hopes of making profits or may give let go of a profit-making trade with the fear of losing.